Nerajno/begin-to-code/lessons/javascript/lesson-6/presentation.md

 ```

 ---
-May you simply taunt them for wanting to leave your website.
+Maybe you taunt them for wanting to leave your website.
 ***************************************************************
 ## Prevent Default